 “Since wars begin in the minds of men, it is in the minds of men that the defenses of peace must be constructed”.1

-Peace can be deﬁned not only as the absence of war or violence or harm to others, but also as creating a state of positive, dutiful and cooperative relationships.
-“Peace through health is an academic discipline about studying health interventions in real and potential war regions that can contribute to peace”.
+Peace can be deﬁned not only as the absence of war or violence or harm to others but also as creating a state of positive, dutiful, and cooperative relationships.
+“Peace through health is an academic discipline about studying health interventions in real and potential war regions that can contribute to peace.”
 Violence disturbs the lives of millions of people all around the world, with long-lasting complications.2 Health workers can help to decrease direct and structural violence.
-Violence is defined as avoidable insults to basic human needs, including survival needs, wellbeing needs, freedom needs and identity needs; war is an extreme form of violence.3
+Violence is defined as avoidable insults to basic human needs, including survival needs, wellbeing needs, freedom needs, and identity needs; war is an extreme form of violence.3

 Curricular revision in peace education in health science disciplines is an important issue in medical and health sciences universities.
 This activity affords teachers and students with the chance to be involved not only in the contents of peace education but also more prominently determine the difficulties of peace education.
 Furthermore, significant engagement with peace curriculum allows medical and health teachers and students to detect violence and prepare a basis for fundamental peace.4

-Peace education is reported as an essential instrument for the avoidance of violence and war, and the construction of maintainable peace.4 The McMaster University in Canada launched the ﬁrst university course on Peace through Health fifteen years ago.5 Since then, educational courses about Health and Human Rights have been taught throughout the United States, especially in public health schools including Harvard, Berkeley and Princeton.
+Peace education is reported as an essential instrument for the avoidance of violence and war and the construction of maintainable peace.4 The McMaster University in Canada launched the ﬁrst university course on Peace through Health fifteen years ago.5 Since then, educational courses about Health and Human Rights have been taught throughout the United States, especially in public health schools including Harvard, Berkeley, and Princeton.
 Furthermore, there is a certiﬁcate educational program at Johns Hopkins School of Public Health.6

 Nevertheless, the concept of Peace through Health has not been so far incorporated in medical and health sciences curricula.
 Medical students have expressed a desire for the greater presence of medical humanities in their curriculum.6

 The literature includes topics that might be included in such curricula the curriculum of peace education for medical and paramedical students such as the capacity for conflict management, linking peace and health, violence as a major health conflict, the role of health professional experts in peace building, healthcare staff at risk of violence and the concept of peace medicine.
 There are opportunities to develop some qualities, tools, and values that can be inculcated in students by such inclusion.
 Examples of qualities include skills and knowledge for diagnosis and treatment of diseases, documentation of health threats to populations, and reconstruction of the health sector.
-Some tools are international collaboration and networking, access to people and different communities, funds and infrastructure, mediation and diplomacy.
-The values include commitment to health, doing no harm, human dignity, social responsibility, and confidentiality.4
+Some tools are international collaboration and networking, access to people and different communities, funds and infrastructure, mediation, and diplomacy.
+The values include a commitment to health, doing no harm, human dignity, social responsibility, and confidentiality.4

 Panel Description

-Peace through health can also be designed as an inter-professional elective for medical, nursing, midwifery, physiotherapy and occupational therapy students.
-By integrating peace components in existing curricula at international level, educational policymakers seem to have strong commitments for constructing peace in the society.
+Peace through health can also be designed as an inter-professional elective for medical, nursing, midwifery, physiotherapy, and occupational therapy students.
+By integrating peace components in existing curricula at an international level, educational policymakers seem to have strong commitments for constructing peace in the society.
 The main objective of the panel was to analyze curricular issues in peace education and to explore the understanding of the key factors involved in the implementation of peace education in medical and paramedical schools.

-A model of peace through health education at international level was described in the panel.
-It described the activities based on primordial, primary, secondary and tertiary model of prevention.
+A model of peace through health education at an international level was described in the panel.
+It described the activities based on the primordial, primary, secondary, and tertiary model of prevention.
 This model also focused on what we know about this important topic and what we do and how we practice in this field3.